restaumatic/purescript-specular/README.md

 triggerCallback :: forall a.
 Callback a -> a -> Effect Unit
 ```

-The DOM API that Specular exposes accepts callbacks, please also have a look at `Ref` bellow.
+The DOM API that Specular exposes accepts callbacks, please also have a look at `Ref` below.

 ```purescript
 -- | Create a button that triggers `removeTask` callback